jdc-cunningham/time-till-freedom/DEVLOG.md

+### 12/06/2025

+11:52 AM

+I've been trying to write code for the past like hour and I keep having distractions

+I've been thinking (that I write the same app over and over again)

+This is for debt:

+- [ ] basic form that takes in: name, balance, APR, due date, min due (varies)
+- [ ] these are stored in localStorage (this app is for me, will be a desktop app)
+- [ ] another form to enter current balance
+- [ ] button that you click
+- [ ] the button after clicked it goes through the list of accounts and asks for all their balances
+- [ ] these updated values will be stored in another localStorage item

+I gotta see what I've been working on

+12:05 PM

+I went out last night and I didn't sleep well so I'm kind of struggling

+Gotta lift and run later at 2PM

+12:14 PM

+It's funny I'm partially def right now can barely hear out of my left ear, also my left stereo is weaker

 ### 12/04/2025

 Alright so I looked into a popular or well-known (heh) company that deals with logging into finance accounts and it turns out it's not for us mere plebs which I'm like f it I don't care, this software is for me.